Aszparuh/Academy/Databases/09.TransactSQL/TransactSQL.md

 		JOIN Towns t
 		ON t.TownID = a.TownID
 		WHERE @name = t.Name

 		SELECT x.FirstName + ' ' + x.LastName AS FirstEmployee, y.FirstName + ' ' + y.LastName AS SecondEmployee, x.Town
 		FROM #tempTable x
 		JOIN #tempTable y
-		ON x.FirstName < y.FirstName
-		AND x.LastName < y.LastName
+		ON x.Id > y.Id
-		ORDER BY x.FirstName
+		ORDER BY x.Id

 		DELETE
 		FROM  #tempTable